mahera02/suggestions/README.md

 Returns all suggestions based on city prefix localhost:8080/suggestions?q={city_prefix}

-Time complexity: O(nLogn), n is the longest city, sorting adds the complexity.
+Time complexity: O(n), n is the longest city, sorting adds the complexity.
 Space complexity: O(nxm), m is the number of words in trie.
 ````
 Request